Kuala Lumpur: Retail

 Kuala Lumpur alone has 66 shopping malls and is the retail and fashion hub of both Malaysia and Southeast Asia.
 Shopping in Malaysia contributed RM7.7 billion (US$2.26 billion) or 20.8 per cent of the RM31.9 billion tourism receipts in 2006.

 Suria KLCC is one of Malaysia's premier upscale shopping destinations due to its location beneath the Petronas Towers.
 Apart from Suria KLCC, the Bukit Bintang district has the highest concentration of shopping malls in Kuala Lumpur.
 It includes: Pavilion KL, Fahrenheit 88, Plaza Low Yat, Berjaya Times Square, Lot 10, Sungei Wang Plaza, Starhill Gallery, Lalaport BBCC, Quill City Mall and Avenue K. Changkat area of Bukit Bintang hosts various cafes, alfresco dining outlets, illegal activities such as prostitution and more.
 It is best known as one of the red-light districts in Kuala Lumpur.
 Bangsar district also has a few shopping complexes, including Bangsar Village, Bangsar Shopping Centre, KL Gateway Mall, Bangsar South, KL Eco City Mall, The Gardens, and Mid Valley Megamall.

-Apart from shopping complexes, Kuala Lumpur has designated numerous zones in the city to market locally manufactured products such as textiles, fabrics and handicrafts especially at Jalan Tuanku Abdul Rahman.
-Traditional clothing of ethnic Malays such as baju Kurung and baju kebaya can be found here.
+Apart from shopping complexes, Kuala Lumpur has designated numerous zones in the city to market locally manufactured products such as textiles, fabrics, and handicrafts, especially at Jalan Tuanku Abdul Rahman.
+Traditional clothing of ethnic Malays, such as baju Kurung and baju kebaya can be found here.
 The Chinatown of Kuala Lumpur, commonly known as Petaling Street, is one of them.
 Chinatown features many pre-independence buildings with Straits Chinese and colonial architectural influences.

-Since 2000, the Malaysian Ministry of Tourism introduced a mega sale event for shopping in Malaysia.
-The mega sale event is held three times a year – in March, May and December – in which all shopping malls are encouraged to participate to boost Kuala Lumpur as a leading shopping destination in Asia which has been maintained until present with new mega sales.
+Since 2000, the Malaysian Ministry of Tourism has introduced a mega sale event for shopping in Malaysia.
+The mega sale event is held three times a year – in March, May and December – in which all shopping malls are encouraged to participate to boost Kuala Lumpur as a leading shopping destination in Asia, which has been maintained until present with new mega sales.